Tom Metzger: White Aryan Resistance

-In 1982 Metzger left the Klan to found a new group, the White American Political Association, a group dedicated to promoting "prowhite" candidates for office.
-After losing the 1982 California Senate Democratic primary, Metzger abandoned the electoral route and reorganized WAPA as White American Resistance in 1983 and then reorganized it as White Aryan Resistance, to reflect a more "revolutionary" stance.
+In 1982 Metzger left the Klan to found a new group, the White American Political Association (WAPA), a group dedicated to promoting "prowhite" candidates for office.
+After losing the 1982 California Senate Democratic primary, Metzger abandoned the electoral route and reorganized WAPA as White American Resistance in 1983, and then reorganized it as White Aryan Resistance, to reflect a more "revolutionary" stance.
 In this period, Metzger became influenced by James Mason's newsletter Siege.
 While Siege would several decades later have substantial influence when collected into book form, Metzger was one of the very few people to have read it in its original periodical form; he wrote that it had had a strong influence on him.

+In 1983, he established the newspaper WAR as the official publication of the White American Political Association.

 In 1985 Metzger attended a rally of the Nation of Islam.
 Despite Metzger's open racism towards blacks, he alleged the two groups had common ground based on their desire for racial separation and their hatred of Jewish people.
 Metzger and an NOI representative claim Metzger provided information on the alleged violent plans of the Jewish Defense League, a far-right extremist organization.
 Metzger donated $100 to the Nation of Islam, to which a Nation of Islam representative said, "I don't think that when you give $100 you form an alliance."

 Metzger made numerous television appearances in addition to hosting his own cable TV public-access television show, Race and Reason.
 In one of his first cable episodes, Metzger invited the gothic rock band Radio Werewolf onto the show, during which a confused Metzger was given an honorary membership in the band.
 In November 1988, his son John appeared on an episode of the Geraldo show in which a brawl broke out and Geraldo Rivera's nose was broken.
 Metzger also appeared on Wally George's Hot Seat show with Irv Rubin, the chairman of the Jewish Defense League, in what was a very contentious debate.
 The debate ended when Rubin threw water in the face of Metzger.
 Security intervened and the Anaheim police were called.
 Art Bell interviewed Metzger on his overnight call-in radio show, and mentioned his Filipino wife, asking: "'I am married to a brown-skinned Asian woman.
 What does that make me?'
 To which Metzger replied, 'A traitor to your race.'"